Hungary – Budapest, Eger and Tokaj – “The Wine of Kings”

 Wednesday 5th July 2023, Budapest

 Budapest is a beautiful city situated on the River Danube.
 There are many flight options from European cities to Budapest and the choice is left to you to suit your own convenience.

 Make your own way to our Budapest Hotel the Zenit Budapest Palace which is wonderfully situated by the river Danube.
 After time for a rest we will meet in the evening to have a food and wine pairing dinner to introduce the wines of Hungary.

 We depart in the morning to the Eger wine region.

 Our first visit in Eger is to one of the most prestigious wineries, the Gal Tibor Winery, situated in the historical centre of Eger.
-We will have lunch and a Master wine tasting in the company of Mr Tibor Gal himself, the winemaker of the estate.
+We will have lunch and a wine tasting in the winebar owned by the Tibor Gal winery.
 After lunch we will have a guided sightseeing tour of the beautiful baroque city of Eger.

 Our second visit is to the Saint Andrea Winery where we will meet the owner Mr.György Lőrincz.
 He and his wife Andrea and their children are responsible for the estate and make some lovely wines in a modern style.
-We will then check-in to our Eger hotel, The hotel Villa Völgy where the evening is free.
+We will then check-in to our Eger hotel, probably the Korona Hotel, where the evening is free.

 We leave Eger to continue our journey to probably the most famous Hungarian Wine Region Tokaj, which has UNESCO World Heritage status.
 The region gained its reputation as the producer of the "Wine of Kings” and the “King of Wines".
 Tokaji Aszú wine has been made here for 450 years.
 It is the one of the world’s greatest natural sweet wines.
 Here we will learn about the diversity of the Furmint grape, Hungary’s most famous local variety.